Yoann Fréget: Career

-In 2013, Yoann won the world-famous TV show 'The Voice' in France.
-With an incredible rendition of 'The Greatest Love of All', receiving a standing ovation from the studio audience at the middle of the song, Yoann was selected by all four judges to be part of their respective teams.
+In 2013, Fréget won the TV show 'The Voice' in France.
+With an incredible rendition of 'The Greatest Love of All', receiving a standing ovation from the studio audience at the middle of the song, Fréget was selected by all four judges to be part of their respective teams.
 The judges were astonished to discover such a singer in France.

-With more than 7 million viewers each week - and 10 million during the final show - during 5 months of airing, Yoann won over the hearts of millions of people.
+With more than 7 million viewers each week - and 10 million during the final show - during 5 months of airing, Fréget won over the hearts of millions of people.
 During his journey on 'The Voice', he covered some of the greatest standards of vocal music, from Pop ('Earth Song'/ Michael Jackson; 'Vole'/ Celine Dion; 'Calling You'/ Jevetta Steele) to Soul ('Man's World'/ James Brown; 'Can You Feel It?'/Jackson 5; 'Free'/ Stevie Wonder) to Gospel music ('Amazing Grace' / in duet with his coach Garou).

-He did so with extraordinary vocal agility, dexterity, and a humble spirit that endeared him to audiences throughout Europe.

-First Album in French, Soundtrack of 'Beauty & The Beast', and more...